ermus19/angular-electron-boilerplate/README.md

-# Angular-electron-boilerplate
+# angular-electron-boilerplate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+## Install dependencies

+Run `npm install` inside the project's folder.
+NPM will install all the dependencies listed in the package.json file.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Electron build

+Run `npm run electron` to build the Angular app and serve it through the Electron app.

+## Electron live development

+Run `npm run serve`, wait until build finishes and run `npm run electron-live` to get live changes of the Angular app inside Electron.

+## Electron aot

+Run `npm run electron-aot` to build the Angular app with --prod flag on and serve it through the Electron app.

 ## Code scaffolding